 Pocket Borg configured as an illuminated finder.

+As you can see, there are lots of ways to configure the Pocket Borg.
 Let’s look at how Borg have built-in this flexibility.

 The white-painted part of the tube has an integral threaded extension section.
 This is because the Pocket Borg can be used straight through as a monocular, or as a DSLR lens (insert extension) or with a diagonal (remove extension).
 The photo on the Hutech (Borg’s US reseller) website shows the Pocket Borg on a tripod with the extension in place and a diagonal in the back: it’s wrong.